hans-riess/hans-riess.github.io/_posts/2021-04-09-galois-connections.md

 ---
 layout: post
-title: "An Economical Guide to Galois Connections"
+title: "An Economical Guide to Galois Connections via meta-Preferences"
 ---

-# An Economical Guide to Galois Connections
+# An Economical Guide to Galois Connections via meta-Preferences

 Of course, I half-heartedly apologize for the double entendre, but *really* it is my hope that this post will be both a relatively cheap introduction to Galois connections and be of help, especially, to economists.